• Skip to primary navigation

 • Allow chilled or frozen cowboy pie to come up to room temperature before reheating.

-• Reheat at the cooking temperature, with a cover over the pie, until piping hot.
+• Reheat at the cooking temperature, with a layer of kitchen foil over the pie, until piping hot.

 Nutrition